CFT-HY/HILA/README.md

 Now that HILA has been built successfully, navigate to the user guide on how to build hila applications: [guide](./docs/user_guide.md)

+To generate the user guide and technical documentation locally (TODO: should be running on a web interface) one can run

+    doxygen /docs/config

+To open the documentation locally with any browser

+    firefox /docs/html/index.html

 TODO: add link to github pages or hosted guide somewhere